qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 ```

 ### Template
-`Template` provides a way to define step definition using Gherkin language
+`Template` provides a way to define step definitions using Gherkin language

 ```typescript
 import { When, Template } from '@qavajs/core';